 - LPN currently employed at an acute or long term care facility

 - Must reside in the state of Arkansas.
-Submit proof of residency (Arkansas Driver's License or other recent government issued document containing address emailed to Robin Thompson at email@example.com
+Submit proof of residency (Arkansas Driver's License or other recent government issued document containing address emailed to Rachel Hill at firstname.lastname@example.org

 - Must hold unencumbered PN license from the Arkansas State Board of Nursing

 To apply, submit the following by April 15th:

 - Apply for admission to the Online LPN-AASN program.
 The application is available February 15 - April 15, 2019.

 - Official transcripts of ALL college work must be submitted to the Registrar’s office.